Balut Island

 Balut Island, also known as Malulong, is a potentially active volcanic island south of the tip of Davao Occidental province in the Mindanao region, southern Philippines.
-At the center of the island is Balut Volcano, a fumarolic volcano with no historical eruptions.
+At the center of the island is Mount Balut or Balut Volcano, a fumarolic volcano with no historical eruptions.

 Description

 The island is located about 13 km from mainland Mindanao, separated by the Sarangani Strait.
 Balut, Sarangani and Olanivan islands make up the Sarangani Islands group.
-Politically, the group is organised under the Municipality of Sarangani of Davao Occidental.
+The island is also located about 65 km north of Marore Island, one of the outlying islands of Indonesia.
+Politically, the group is organized under the Municipality of Sarangani of Davao Occidental since 1978, having previously been part of Jose Abad Santos.
 Mabila on Balut Island is administrative and commercial center of the town.

-Balut is subdivided into 8 barangays:
+Balut is subdivided into 10 barangays:

 Topography

 Balut Island, the westernmost of the Sarangani Islands, is the larger, higher, and better cultivated than Sarangani Island.
 In the center of the island is Balut Volcano, which is fumarolic on occasion.
 Balut Island rises to about 1800 m from the seabed with the highest elevation at 862 m above mean sea level.
 Base diameter of the island is 8 km.

 If seen from the northwest, it appears between two peaks.
 Northeast is another peak of Balut, southwest of the peak is the Langab volcano.
 In the southeast part of the island is Ten Seventy Hill with an elevation of 1083 ft.